Adobe Premiere Pro

 What is a training video?

-Training videos teach a viewer how to do a job, use a product, or perform an action.
+Training videos teach a viewer how to do a job, use a product or perform an action.
 Like explainer videos, training videos present complex information in a clear way for a beginner audience.

-“A training video is basically instructions,” says training video producer Mohammed Alkhadher.
-It’s common for organizations to use video content or e-learning materials to train new employees, or get existing employees up to speed on new rules or business practices.
+It’s common for organisations to use video content or e-learning materials to train new employees or get existing employees up to speed on new rules or business practices.

 Different training videos for different audiences.